GodricsHeir/GodricsHeir/README.md

 - 🤔 I’m looking for help with the know-how of the coding world
 - 📫 How to reach me: shouryapandey2@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: The initial modern Formula 1 ground effect reguations were pretty good befire TD39
+- ⚡ Fun fact: The initial modern Formula 1 ground effect reguations were pretty good before TD39